-2. Application fee of \$25 (waived for those who visit and apply on campus)

-3. Official results of GED test

-4. High school transcripts which show work completed

-5. SAT or ACT scores (required if the applicant is 22 years of age or less) (See Provisional Acceptance above.)
+- 1. Emmanuel College Application Form - 2.
+Application fee of \$25 (waived for those who visit and apply on campus) - 3.
+Official results of GED test - 4.
+High school transcripts which show work completed - 5.
+SAT or ACT scores (required if the applicant is 22 years of age or less)

-Category 4: Students Applying for Admission from Home-School
+DUAL ENROLLMENT

+High school students may attend Emmanuel College and receive credit for college coursework to meet high school graduation requirements.
+Dual enrollment must be approved by a high school official prior to application for admission to Emmanuel.
+Students admitted under the dual enrollment classification must apply for regular acceptance if they desire to attend full-time or enter a degree program after high school graduation.

-Students who have been home-schooled must be at least 16 years old to apply for admission.
+Dual Enrollment students must be at least 16 years of age.

-The following materials must be submitted by students who have been home-schooled:
+The following materials must be submitted by students who are applying as dual enrollment students: